 To find these buildups, you can use the good ol’ boost-and-sweep technique.
 I don’t recommend using this technique when applying tonal EQ (as it can warp your perception), but for finding problematic frequency buildups it’s perfectly fine.

-The First Compressor
+Step 7: The First Compressor

 Your goal with this first compressor is to shape the tone.

 By adjusting the attack time you can make the tone more aggressive and punchy (slow attack) or thicker and heavier (fast attack).

 Shaping the tone of an instrument is one of the 3 ways you can use compression.
 Check out our guide on different techniques:

 We’ll actually be using Method 1 in a moment.
 But first…